 Also heading into the holidays, Jay Roach’s Roger Ailes docudrama “Bombshell” (December 20, Lionsgate) boasts an embarrassment of riches for the actresses playing the women who took on the toxic male culture of Fox News.
 The main adversary for the Fox News czar (John Lithgow) is Megyn Kelly, played by chameleon Theron, who earned her third nomination; the film landed a coveted SAG ensemble mention, and Theron landed SAG, BAFTA and Globe nods.

-As ever, contenders are listed in alphabetical order.
+As ever, contenders are listed in order of their likelihood to win.

 Renée Zellweger (“Judy”)